Roxy has been in the forefront of the digitization and management of content since the late 1980’s as:

 - Founded JAQKAR: a publishing services firm that then developed numerous unique approaches to bundling an array of services that provided simple & economical solutions for complex content development and distribution problems faced by content owners as a result of the convergence of print media with the digital world.
 Projects:

-American Association on Mental Retardation:
+American Association on Intellectual and Developmental Disabilities:

 Prepared legacy documents (books and other learning tools) for delivery availability in multiple electronic & print formats to customers and end users.
 Designed and maintained retail ecommerce website for delivery of repurposed content including creating, entering metadata, and tagging of all documents and supporting detail.